codebeers/codebeers.github.io/_posts/2015-02-27-reschedule.md

 ### Call for papers and sponsorship

-With the new date, the [Call for papers][call-papers] will be extender until March, 13th and the final programme will be released at Sunday.
+With the new date, the [Call for papers][call-papers] will be extender until March, 8th and the final programme will be released in the next moonday.

 [New sponsors][sponsor] will be wellcome, since we have a bit more time for negotiations.